0xOllie/0xOllie/README.md

   affiliations = [
-    "qutwhitehats.club/", # I founded the QUT Cybersecurity club "pizzaroulette.net/", # Made this at university with @groydis & @jxgrnt "arkoselabs.com/",    # I work here as an SRE "unit421.com"         # Under construction...
+    "qutwhitehats.club/", # I founded the QUT Cybersecurity club "pizzaroulette.net/", # Made this at university with @groydis & @jxgrnt "unit421.com"         # Under construction...
   ]
 }